 - a.
-Any organization, person or business seeking to build (or modify) any piers, docks, wharves, bridges and other structures and uses extending over or below the normal highwater line of a water body or within a wetland (are all considered structures and referred to as the "project" in this ordinance) shall receive, as a first step in the municipal review and permitting process, approval from the Freeport Coastal Waters Commission.
+Any organization, person or business seeking to build (or modify) any piers, docks, wharves, bridges and other structures and uses extending over or below the normal highwater line of a water body or within a wetland a float, wharf or dock (are all considered structures referred to as the "floatproject" in this ordinance) shall receive, as a first step in the municipal review and permitting process, approval from the Freeport Coastal Waters Commission.
 A letter requesting consideration at a regular meeting of the Coastal Waters Commission must be submitted thirty (30) days in advance to gain access to the next month's agenda.
 Written applications shall include the following in duplicate copies of seven (7): - i.
-All applications shall be signed by an owner or individual who can show evidence of right, title or interest in the property or by an agent, representative, tenant, or contractor of the owner with authorization from the owner to apply for a permit hereunder, certifying that the information in the application is complete and correct;

-- ii.
-Proof that certified letter(s) have been sent to abutters within two-hundred and fifty feet (250') of the proposed project; - iii.
+All applications shall be signed by an owner or individual who can show evidence of right, title or interest in the property or by an agent, representative, tenant, or contractor of the owner with authorization from the owner to apply for a permit hereunder, certifying that the information in the application is complete and correct; - ii.
+Copy of signed and received Proof that certified letter(s) have been sent to neighbors abutters within two-hundred and fifty feet (250') of the proposed project; - iii.
 Scale drawings of the proposed project; - iv.
-Confirmation of the application fee received by the Town of Freeport, as established by the Town Council; - v.
+Confirmation of the\$100.00 application fee received by the Town of Freeport, as established by the Town Council; - v.
 Visual Map/LAT-LON of proposed wharf; - vi.
 Photographs of proposed site including, if available, aerial photos; - vii.
-Description of highest annual tide and mean low water marks in relation to proposed project. - b.
+Description of highest annual tide and mean low water marks in relation to proposed floatproject. - b.
 Applicant or representative shall be available at the Coastal Waters Commission meeting to answer questions which may include the following: - i.
-How and where will the permanent and/or temporary project be stored in the winter months?
-Projects shall not be stored on salt marsh. - ii.
+How and where will the permanent and/or temporary structure project be stored in the winter months?
+Docks or floatsProjects shall not be stored on salt marsh are not acceptable. - ii.
 When will the structure be built? - iii.
-Will abutters be allowed access? - iv.
-Who will build, store and maintain the project? - v.
-Are there future plans for expansion? - vi.
-Have there been any objections from abutters that you are aware of? - c.
+Will neighbors abutters be allowed access? - will heighoofs abutters be allowed access. - iv.
+Who will build, store and maintain the float project? - v.
+Are there future plans for expansion?

+- •vi.
+Have there been any objections from neighbors abutters that you are aware of? - c.
 Coastal Waters reserves the right to request a site walk during the application process.